coveo-labs/web-scraper-helper/docs/howto.md

   <img src="./selector_validation/valid_notfound.png" height="30" alt="Valid, not found">

-- `Green`, the selector is _valid_, but at least element matching this selector was found in the page.
+- `Green`, the selector is _valid_, and at least one element matching this selector was found in the page.

   <img src="./selector_validation/valid_found.png" height="30" alt="Valid, found">